GijsHooghiemstra/High-resolution-large-DOF-ODT/README.md

  - (required) pyshtools, required for Mie code, package fixes ([problem](https://github.com/scipy/scipy/issues/7778))
  - (optional) tqdm, optional tool used for progress bars
- - (optional) multiprocess, allows parallel computation of Mie field for spheres, recommended for speedup, if not used, see generateFieldSingleCylinder.py for similar implementation without parallel computation
+ - (optional) multiprocess, allows parallel computation of Mie field for spheres, recommended for speedup, if not used see generateFieldSingleCylinder.py for similar implementation without parallel computation

 Used libraries CUDA:
  - (required) CUDA Toolkit